ElenaMerelo/Estructura-de-Computadores/examen2017.md

   The ret instruction transfers control to the return address located on the stack.
 This address is usually placed on the stack by a call instruction.
 Issue the ret instruction within the called procedure to resume execution flow at the instruction following the call.
   The optional numeric (16- or 32-bit) parameter to ret specifies the number of stack bytes or words to be released after the return address is popped from the stack.
 Typically, these bytes or words are used as input parameters to the called procedure.

-  En conclusión, por ser la función de tipo long int no se guarda en %eax, se devolverá la palabra más significativa por %edx y la menos por %eax, luego la opción b) es falsa. a) es falsa ya que ret no almacena en un registro especial de retorno, sino en la cima de la pila, donde le toque, no justo encima de los argumentos de la función como dice c).
+  En conclusión, por ser la función de tipo long int no se guarda en %eax, se devolverá la palabra más significativa por %edx y la menos por %eax, luego la opción b) es falsa. a) es falsa ya que ret no almacena en un registro especial de retorno, sino que recupera de la pila la dirección de retorno.
 Ninguna de las formas es pues correcta, y **d)** es verdadera.

 **6. Comparando las convenciones de llamada de gcc Linux IA32 con x86-64 respecto a registros**

   a.
 En IA32 %ebx es salva-invocante, pero en x86-64 %rbx es salva-invocado

   b.
 En IA32 %ecx es salva-invocante, y en x86-64 %rcx es salva-invocante también